sidorovichva/coupons-javaonly-mariadb/README.md

-First stage of the course project: no Spring, only Java
+1st stage of the course project: no Spring, only Java

 Goal: independent coupon managing system for 3 categories of users (